andygo52/tech-documentation/README.md

 I'm thinking that as far as working with my code from CodePen, everything that I'm committing is stuff I want to keep.
 If I screw something up, it would be from working in CodePen, and then I can come back to Github to retrieve the previous version.
 Save files with dates as part of the name.

+@7:46 p.m.:
+I like this place for documenting my work flow.
+Next steps for the Technical Documentation project:  Work on fixing the position of the left column.
+Making sure the right column works in its proper space.
+Make sure the font-size is comparable to what it was previously, and make sure the design is beautiful as it was previously.

+@8:04 p.m.:

+I'm getting frustrated.
+I'm basically guessing, doing trial and error to get the positioning of each column working properly and it's basically a mess.
+Need to regroup, and take it slowly, step by step.
+Do my research to figure it out, before I just slosh around trying stuff.  freeCodeCamp is my reference.
+So is w3cschools.org.